llm-bible/llm-bible.github.io/_publications/kalchbrenner2016neural.markdown

 bibkey: kalchbrenner2016neural
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1610.10099"}
-tags: ['WMT', 'Model Architecture', 'Applications', 'Attention Mechanism']
+tags: ['Model Architecture', 'Attention Mechanism', 'Applications', 'WMT']
 ---
 We present a novel neural network for processing sequences.
 The ByteNet is a one-dimensional convolutional neural network that is composed of two parts, one